 LaFontaine Early Learning Center recently added to our family of schools!
 The Nature School serves children that are 3 (pre-school) or 4 (pre-kindergarten).

 We chose to to add this educational offering to our collection of LaFontaine schools in Madison County because:

 We want to create opportunities for children to connect with outdoor environments.
 We want them to learn in spaces that encourage movement and physical activity.
 Research tells us that direct exposure to nature is essential for physical and emotional health.
 We have incorporated outdoor learning spaces to serve as the primary areas for schooling at The Nature School.

 We want to connect our young learners to the agrarian heritage of Central Kentucky by building experiences with the land.
-We build soft skills like industry and empathy as we care for our farm animals on our 12.5 acre farm.
+We build soft skills like industry and empathy as we care for the environment on our 12.5 acre farm.
 Additionally, we reinforce the aforementioned and instill responsibility and the ethic of caring through gardening activities.

 Nature-based schooling is gaining popularity throughout the United States.
 The LaFontaine family of schools strives to be at the front of innovation in Central Kentucky.
 We've taken notice of this movement and seek to ensure that the children in our community get the same opportunities that their peers from around the country and world have.

 This video presents a visual overview of nature schools.
 We studied these types of educational environments throughout the country as we built our own version in Madison County.

 Join our wait list for The Nature School to indicate your interest and be included on updates and enrollment information.